 - Add the butter, shortening, beaten egg and vanilla, and mix to combine.

 - Transfer one-half of the dough to a large sheet of plastic wrap.
-Shape it into a log about 2 1/2 inches in diameter, squeezing it tightly to help it hold together well.
+Shape it into a log about 2 1/2 inches in diameter, squeezing it as tightly as possible to help it hold together well.
 Close the plastic wrap tightly over the log.
 Repeat with the other half of the cookie dough.

-- Place the dough logs in the refrigerator for about 30 minutes, or just until the dough begins to firm up a bit.
-If you chill the dough too long and find that it's actually hard and very solid, just let it sit, covered, at room temperature until it softens all the way to the center (about 1 hour).
+- If you chill the dough too long and find that it's actually hard and very solid, just let it sit, covered, at room temperature until it softens all the way to the center.

 - Remove one log of cookie dough from the refrigerator, unwrap it, and roll it back and forth on the counter to round out the bottom edge, which will have flattened where it rested.